RaminHAL9001/haskell-exercises/Calculator.md

 ```

 ## 4. Handling parser errors
-Using `ReadS` is a good way to throw together a quick parser, but it
+Using `CalcParser` is a good way to throw together a quick parser, but it
 doesn't tell us very much about what went wrong.
 Haskell provides a
 function `Prelude.error` for throwing an exception, however this will
 bring your entire program to a crashing halt.